Lukrecjaaa/niri/README.md

 - True blur currently only works for horizontal monitor configurations.
 When using any sort of 90 or 270 degree transformations, only x-ray blur will be available.
-- True blur is rather performance intensive as of right now, since it renders itself on every frame.
+- True blur is rather performance intensive as of right now, since it re-renders itself on a fixed timer as opposed to reacting to screen damage.
 It is recommended to only enable it for surfaces that don't take up a lot of screen time (e.g. notifications, dialogs).
 - Blur is currently only possible to be enabled through the config.
 Implementing both [KDE blur](https://wayland.app/protocols/kde-blur) and [background effect](https://wayland.app/protocols/ext-background-effect-v1) is planned though.